 Why Rowan’s Room

 This beautiful face you see to the left is my daughter Rowan.
 She is my lifeblood, my world, my everything.
-Rowan was diagnosed with Autism Spectrum Disorder at the age of 2, but it was obvious from birth that something was unique with Rowan.
-Rowan presents as classically autistic with lots of movement (stimming) and extreme sensory defensiveness (SPD).
-She is non-verbal (she has words but her use of functional language is quite limited) and also lacks awareness of danger.
+Rowan was diagnosed with Autism Spectrum Disorder at 23 months, but it was obvious from birth that something was unique with Rowan.
+Rowan presents as classically autistic with lots of movement (stimming) and extreme sensory defensiveness (SPD) and Obsessive Compulsive Disorder.
+She was non-verbal until age 5 and continues to lack awareness of danger.
 Rowan is exceedingly bright, happy, social and funny!

 A ‘Rowan’s Room’ for every child…